 Coarsely-ground pepper to taste

-In a large bowl, combine tomato, onion, chile pepper, and lime juice; set aside.
+In a large bowl, combine prepared tomatoes, onion, chile pepper or salsa, and lime juice; set aside.

 Peel, seed, and dice the avocado:

 Start by cutting the avocado lengthwise around the seed using a sharp knife with a blade at least 2 inches longer than the avocado.

 Place the avocado in the palm of your hand and insert.
 Without moving the knife, roll the avocado around, slicing it top to bottom and back to the top.

 A gentle twist will separate the two halves of the avocado, exposing the meat and the seed inside.

 To remove the seed, carefully “hit” the seed with the knife so it pierces it about 1/4 inch or so.

 Turn the knife with the seed, and it will come loose from the inner flesh *you can easily lift it up and out of the avocado.